Construction of Peladeau Park segment of Emeryville Greenway finally underway

 Sadly, city leaders have not made completing the project a priority and work on the path has languished since the Berkeley border connection was completed in 2012.
 This may finally be changing as construction on the “Peladeau Park” AKA Stanford-to-Powell segment is finally underway after a four-year delay.

-Back in 2012, we wrote this story acknowledging the city receiving a grant to complete this segment that has been a dirt and weeded patch for as long as most of can remember.
+Back in 2012, we wrote this story acknowledging the city receiving a grant to complete this segment that has been a dirt and weeded patch for as long as most of us can remember.
 Groundbreaking was expected to begin in Spring 2013 and be complete within six months “barring any unexpected delays”.

 Apparently these unexpected delays came to fruition as it is now four years later that construction has begun.
 “The project was delayed due to the need for remediation and the prioritization of other grant funded activities with more immediate critical deadlines from funders” according to Community Development Coordinator Amber Evans.